Booming UK services sector points to jump in growth

 A closely-watched industry survey released on Tuesday easily beat forecasts, while the European Commission and a leading think tank revised up their forecasts for UK growth.
 That makes it more likely the Bank of England will do the same next week, bringing higher interest rates closer into view.

 Living standards - a big political battleground - have yet to benefit, however.
-Retail sales data were lacklustre and company results showed shoppers favouring cheaper stores.
+Retail sales data were lackluster and company results showed shoppers favoring cheaper stores.

 Markit said that, combined with strong manufacturing and construction PMI surveys, the reading suggests quarterly economic growth of 1.3 percent, up from 0.8 percent between July and September.